-- Q: I've been thinking about calling the Compliance Hotline, but I'm not sure if I should.
+- Q: I've been thinking about reporting a compliance concern, but I'm not sure if I should.
 My supervisor told me to do something that I feel is dangerous and may violate a safety regulation.
 I think I should tell someone who can look into this, but I'm afraid that my supervisor will make my job difficult for me if I do.
 What should I do? - A: Even in great healthcare facilities, people sometimes do things they shouldn't.
 You have identified what you believe is a potentially serious matter.
 If something does not seem right, you should speak up.
-Your supervisor is often the best place to raise concerns, but because it is your supervisor's request that concerns you, there are other options, including contacting the Human Resources Department, Administration, the Corporate Compliance Department or reporting your concern anonymously through the Compliance Hotline.
+Your supervisor is often the best place to raise concerns, but because it is your supervisor's request that concerns you, there are other options, including contacting the human resources department, administration, the corporate compliance department or reporting your concern anonymously through one of the compliance reporting options.

 The right thing to do is to report your concern.
 When you do, the situation will be looked into and we will not tolerate your supervisor or anyone else retaliating against you.

-If you believe you have been retaliated against for raising a concern, you should immediately contact the Compliance Officer or the Compliance Hotline.
+If you believe you have been retaliated against for raising a concern, you should immediately report it through one of the compliance reporting options.

-- Q: If I call the Compliance Hotline to report a concern, will I find out the outcome of the investigation? - A: All calls to the Compliance Hotline are taken seriously and investigated.
-When you ask a question, seek guidance or raise a concern, you will receive a response if you have provided the means to do so.
+- Q: If I call the compliance hotline to report a concern, will I find out the outcome of the investigation? - A: All calls to the compliance hotline are taken seriously and investigated.
+When you ask a question, seek guidance or raise a concern, you will receive a response if you have provided your contact information.